ansible/ansible/docs/docsite/rst/network_getting_started.rst

 Demo variables
 --------------

-Although these tasks are not needed to write data to disk, they are useful to demonstrate some methods of accessing facts about the given or a named host.
+Although these tasks are not needed to write data to disk, they are useful to demonstrate some methods of accessing facts about the given devices or a named host.

 More information on this can be found in :ref:`magic_variables_and_hostvars`.